About the Journal

 - Authorship of the paper: Authorship should be limited to those who have made a significant contribution to the reported study.
 If there are other participants who have participated in certain substantive aspects of the research, they should be acknowledged or listed as contributors.

 - Originality and plagiarism: The authors should ensure that they have written entirely original works, and if there were the work and/or words of others, so it has been appropriately cited.

-- Multiple, redundant or concurrent publication: The authors should not submit the same manuscripts in more than one journal or primary publication.
+- Multiple, redundant or concurrent publications: The authors should not submit the same manuscripts in more than one journal or primary publication.

-- Acknowledgment of sources: Proper acknowledgment to others is always written.
+- Acknowledgement of sources: Proper acknowledgement to others is always written.

 - Disclosure and conflicts of interest: The authors must include disclosure of all relationships to prevent a potential conflict of interest.

 - Fundamental errors in published works: When the authors discover a significant error or their own published work, they have to notify and be cooperated to the journal editor or publisher to retract or correct the paper.